pmanna/RTEPlayer/README.md

 ##TODO

- - I don't know the kind of support the TVJS framework has for Promises (a.k.a Futures), so the progressive loading of the feeds is a bit ugly right now
+- Live feeds have been added, but they seem to be a bit unstable: without docs it's difficult to do more though
+- Quality isn't that good: the feeds were supposed to be consumed on an iPhone, obviously, so it's expected that they look odd on
- - The feeds are also not refreshed automatically: it may be good to add that as well
+- The feeds are not refreshed automatically: it may be good to add that as well